A fashion designer and father of 2 was killed at a ‘No Kings’ protest in Utah. 1 man is accused of murder – but he wasn’t the shooter

 “The preliminary investigation shows Ah Loo was participating in the demonstration and appears to have been an innocent bystander who was not the intended target of the gunfire,” Salt Lake City police said.

-Gunfire erupted around 7:56 p.m.
-“As panic spread throughout the area, hundreds of people ran for safety, hiding in parking garages, behind barriers, and going into nearby businesses,” police said.
+Gunfire erupted around 7:56 p.m. at the protest Saturday night and spurred “panic,” police said, sending people fleeing for safety in parking garages, behind barriers and into businesses.

 Officers then found Ah Loo, who was gravely wounded and later died from his injuries.

-“As officers approached, community members pointed out a nearby firearm, which was described as an AR-15-style rifle.
-Officers also located a gas mask, black clothing, and a backpack in close proximity.”
+The man, later identified as 24-year-old Arturo Gamboa, was dressed in all black with a black mask.
+Officers found a nearby AR-15-style rifle, a gas mask, black clothing and a backpack, police said.

-Witnesses reported the man had been wielding the rifle in a firing position and running toward the protesters, police said.
+Witnesses reported Gamboa had been wielding the rifle in a firing position and running toward the protesters, police said.

-Gamboa drew the attention of two peacekeepers “who were wearing high-visibility neon green vests and carrying handguns,” and one of them “fired three rounds,” Salt Lake City police said.
+He drew the attention of two men wearing neon green vests and carrying handguns who police say identified themselves as “peacekeepers” with the event.
+One of the “peacekeepers” fired three rounds, hitting both Gamboa and Ah Loo, Salt Lake City police said.

+Video from the scene shows bystanders flagging down police and officers taking Gamboa into custody.

+“That’s a rifle right here,” one man is heard saying in the video as he takes a few steps before setting down a black backpack.
+“I just grabbed it from this guy right here.”

+As bystanders point toward a man wearing a black shirt, black jeans, and black boots, officers wearing helmets, face shields, and armed with weapons are then seen in the video rushing toward him, yelling commands to get on the ground.

-Gamboa was taken to a hospital and later booked into the Salt Lake County Metro Jail “on a charge of murder,” police said Sunday.
+Gamboa was taken to a hospital and later booked into the Salt Lake County Metro Jail on a murder charge, police said Sunday.
 It is not immediately clear if Gamboa has an attorney.

-“Detectives have developed probable cause that Gamboa acted under circumstances that showed a depraved indifference to human life, knowingly engaged in conduct that created a grave risk of death and ultimately caused the death of an innocent community member.”
+“Detectives have developed probable cause that Gamboa acted under circumstances that showed a depraved indifference to human life, knowingly engaged in conduct that created a grave risk of death and ultimately caused the death of an innocent community member,” police said.

 “As this continues to be an active investigation, any comment at this time would be inappropriate,” Salt Lake County District Attorney Sim Gill said in a statement.

-CNN asked Salt Lake City police Monday for more details about Gamboa’s potential murder charge and whether the peacekeeper who shot Ah Loo might also face charges.
+CNN asked Salt Lake City police Monday for more details about Gamboa’s potential murder charge and whether the person who shot Ah Loo might also face charges.

+The two “peacekeepers,” who have not been identified, were detained and interviewed, police said.

+Salt Lake City police said Monday the “peacekeepers” were not “overseen, sanctioned, or trained” by the department and neither of the men are current or former law enforcement officers.

 “Detectives are still actively investigating this case, to include the actions of the peacekeepers,” Salt Lake City police wrote.
 “Detectives have not been able to determine, at this time, why Gamboa pulled out his rifle and began to manipulate it or why he ran from the peacekeepers when they confronted him.”